 A well-stocked pantry should always include a box or two of dry baking mixes.
 Particularly convenient for families (or single adults with an immediate craving for cake), a boxed cake, cookie, or brownie mix can easily be doctored up for a quick, affordable vegan treat.

-For brownies, opt for Betty Crocker Fudge or Pillsbury Chocolate Fudge varieties.
-Betty Crocker also offers several vegan cookie mixes including chocolate chip, oatmeal, peanut butter, and double chocolate chunk.
-To whip up a quick cake, Duncan Hines, Pillsbury, and Betty Crocker offer several flavors of plant-based cake mix from devil’s food to Dolly Parton’s line of Southern-inspired cakes.
+For brownies, opt for Pillsbury Chocolate Fudge varieties.
+To whip up a quick cake, Duncan Hines and Pillsbury offer several flavors of plant-based cake mix from devil’s food to Dolly Parton’s line of Southern-inspired cakes.
 Just stay clear of any boxes labeled “Super Moist” as these tend to include milk-based pudding packets.
 To replace the eggs in any of these mixes, make a flax egg by combining 1 tablespoon of ground flax seeds with three tablespoons of warm water and letting it sit for five minutes.
+Note: Betty Crocker used to offer a number of accidentally vegan baking mixes, but the brand has recently reformulated these products to include animal ingredients.

 Don’t forget to grab a tub of frosting as you head down the baking aisle.
 Most shelf-stable brands are free of animal products.
-Besides the cream cheese varieties, Pillsbury, Duncan Hines, Betty Crocker, and Wilton all make vegan-friendly frostings from chocolate to funfetti.
+Besides the cream cheese varieties, Pillsbury, Duncan Hines, and Betty Crocker all make vegan-friendly frostings from chocolate to funfetti.

 As long as you pair it with plant-based milk, you probably don’t have to give up your favorite cereal.
 While honey and yogurt-flavored varities are out—so long, HoneyNut Cheerios—most dry cereals that do not contain vitamin D3 are vegan (vitamin D3 can be derived from sheep lanolin).
 Enjoy your Cap’n Crunch, Kashi, and Barbara’s Puffins Cereal with your favorite non-dairy milk for breakfast, lunch, or dinner (no one is judging here).